Skip to main content

 # This updates pester not always necessary but worth noting

-Install-Module -Name Pester -Force -SkipPublisherCheck
+Install-Module -Name Pester -MaximumVersion 4.99 -Force -SkipPublisherCheck

 Import-Module Pester